Overhung Hitches - updated March 2019

-An overhung hitch acts as a lever that not only transfers side forces from the trailer to the tow vehicle, but causes the forces to act in opposite directions.
-A caravan that swings clockwise is forced, via that overhung hitch, to push the tow vehicle such that it swings anticlockwise - and vice versa.
-This so-called 'phase reversal' results in inherent instability.
+This overhung hitch transfers the necessary nose weight of the caravan to the rear of that tow vehicle.
+It is also subject to forces due to the caravan yawing (swaying sideways).
+As the caravan yaws clockwise, that overhung hitch pushes the tow vehicle anticlockwise - and vice versa.
+This induces in inherent instability.
 The greater that overhang, the worse the effect.
-The effect is undesirable at low levels and very dangerous at high levels.
+It is undesirable at low levels and dangerous at high levels.

-We do not want the tow vehicle to be manipulated by anything other than its steering wheel, but the overhung hitch does precisely that - to the extent of potentially overwhelming the rig.
 Never use a tow hitch that extends that overhang (often to ease coupling and uncoupling).
-Safety is surely more important.
+Safety is more important.

 why not buy a book?